sam-github/pcap-lua/README.txt

 - filter is the filter string, see tcpdump or pcap-filter man page.
 - nooptimize can be true if you don't want the filter optimized during compile (the default is to optimize).

+-- num = cap:datalink()

+Interpretation of the packet data requires knowing it's datalink type.
+This function returns that as a number.

+See pcap.DLT for more information.

 -- capdata, timestamp, wirelen = cap:next()